BigDCompanies/phpmodbus/README.md

 > **What's new**
 >
 > This fork adds a namespace and fixes issues encountered when porting to PHP 7
+> If the ModbusMaster is already connected, all read/write operations will use the open socket and not open/close a new connection.

 **WARNING: Everything except the actual code in this repo may be broken and outdated.**